WokLibCodeClub/LetterA/Step3-control_movement/README.md

 ```
 it will draw the word cabbage on the screen instead of letter A.

 One advantage of using a text variable instead of text in quotes here is that with a variable you can get the text which is drawn to change as the code runs.
-You could, for example, write your code so that instead of a word it would draw the x coordinate as the text moved around.
+You could, for example, write your code so that instead of a word it would draw the value of the x coordinate as the text moved around.

 Controlling the movement of the letter
 --------------------------------------